adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 ```

 The part of the glyph class name after the “@” is subject to the same name
-restrictions that apply to a glyph name, except that its maximum length is 63.
+restrictions that apply to a glyph name.

 Glyph class assignments can appear anywhere in the feature file.
 A glyph class
 name may be used in the feature file only after its definition.